bekk/bekk-christmas/post/javascript/javascript-javascript.md

 BigInt(2) == "2" -> BigInt(2) == BigInt("2") // true
 ```

 If one value is a string type and the other is numeric, JavaScript compares the numeric value of the string.
-Remember, converting an empty string results in 0.
+Remember, converting an empty string to a number results in `0`.

 #### 4 If `x` or `y` is a boolean type - convert it to a number and perform `==`